atlantic-quantum/Shipyard/README.md

-# Atlantic Quantum Compiler
+# Atlantic Quantum - Shipyard

-Compiler developed by Atlantic Quantum to compile openQASM + openPulse code to vendor specific instructions.
+Shipyard is an openQASM 3 compiler developed by Atlantic Quantum to compile openQASM + openPulse code to vendor specific instructions.
 Currently supports compilation to Zurich Instruments SEQC, more instrument vendors will be supported in the future.

 ## Status